 Students who are applying to study abroad are expected to be on track to complete College-Wide Degree requirements.
 Please visit the deans' website for information degree requirements:

-Students applying for Study Abroad are expected to have, and to maintain, a minimum GPA of 3.0.
+Students applying for Study Abroad are expected to have, and to maintain, a minimum cumulative and major GPA of 3.0.

 If a student plans to study in a non-English speaking country, they should take courses in the relevant foreign language every semester at Bryn Mawr prior to study abroad.
 If the student is applying to a program in which the primary language of instruction is not English, they need to go to the language department and ask the Major Advisor to make sure that they have adequate preparation.
 Most non-English speaking programs expect students to complete at least intermediate language courses before matriculation, and some require more advanced preparation.
 Even after a student has met Bryn Mawr’s foreign language requirement through proficiency testing or advance placement credit, they should continue building their foreign language skills in upper-level courses